Alazka2k/Short-Video-Creator-Simplified/docs/content/docs/4_api-reference/subscription_endpoints/06_payment_management.md

 **Special Behavior**:
 - When a token package payment is updated to "completed" status, the system automatically allocates the corresponding tokens to the user
-- When updating a payment to "completed" status, both `paymentProvider` and `externalPaymentId` must be provided
+- When updating a payment to "completed" status, both `paymentProvider` and `stripePaymentIntentId` must be provided
 - This endpoint does NOT interact with any payment provider - it only updates the database record

 ### 5. ✅ Get Payments for Renewal